Samuel E. Cohen

-As Vice Chair of the Securities & Investments Professional Liability Practice Group, Sam represents broker-dealers, registered representatives and registered investment advisors in state and federal court and in Financial Industry Regulatory Authority (FINRA) arbitration proceedings.
+As Chair of the Securities & Investments Professional Liability Practice Group, Sam represents broker-dealers, registered representatives and registered investment advisors in state and federal court and in Financial Industry Regulatory Authority (FINRA) arbitration proceedings.
 Sam also represents broker-dealers, registered representatives and registered investment advisors before state and federal regulatory authorities as well as in FINRA investigations, examinations, inquiries and enforcement matters.
 As well, Sam represents registered representatives in expungement proceedings.
-Sam's practice also includes the defense of insurance agents and brokers, real estate agents and title agents.
+Sam's practice also includes the defense of life insurance agents and brokers, real estate agents and title agents.

 From 1996 through 1997, Sam served as a law clerk to the Honorable G. Craig Lord in the Court of Common Pleas of Philadelphia County.
 Sam graduated from Temple University in 1993 where he received a Bachelor of Business Administration and subsequently his juris doctor in 1996 from Temple University School of Law.
 At Temple Law School, Sam served as the vice president of his graduating class.

 In 2019 Sam was appointed to serve a 3 year term on the Special Olympics PA-Philadelphia Executive Advisory Board.
 The Executive Advisory Board assists Special Olympics PA-Philadelphia by opening doors to key community and corporate contacts, raising funding for the program, providing high-level support of its strategic objectives and in general, advocating on behalf of its athletes and mission.